Returning to Training After Extended Time Off: The Framework

 The Detraining Timeline: How Fast Fitness Actually Declines

-Understanding the detraining timeline prevents the disorientation that derails most return-to-training attempts.
-Fitness doesn't disappear uniformly or immediately, aerobic capacity, strength, and connective tissue all detrain on different curves, and any return protocol that treats them as a single system gets one of the three wrong.
+Fitness doesn't disappear uniformly or immediately.
+Aerobic capacity, strength, and connective tissue detrain on different curves, and any return protocol that treats them as a single system gets at least one of the three wrong.

 The Connective Tissue Paradox

-This is the mechanism behind the majority of injuries that occur on return to training.
-An athlete takes three months off.
-They come back, feel strong enough to lift at moderate pre-layoff loads, and their muscles handle it fine.
-Four to six weeks later, they have a tendon problem or a joint issue.
-Not from a single incident, from cumulative loading that exceeded connective tissue tolerance while still feeling manageable to muscular tissue.
+Four to six weeks in, they have a tendon problem or a joint issue.
+Not from a single incident.
+From cumulative loading that exceeded connective tissue tolerance while still feeling entirely manageable to muscular tissue, because by then it was.

-This is not conservatism, it is accurate programming that prevents a four-week return from becoming a six-month injury recovery.
 Athletes who have already crossed that line and are managing a training-related injury alongside this return will find the specific structure for that in the post-injury training phase post.

 The Week-by-Week Return-to-Training Framework